JetBrains/intellij-plugin-verifier/README.md

   * `no`: all internal API usages will be reported.
 This is the default value.
   * `jetbrains-plugins`: internal API usages by JetBrains plugins will not be reported.

-* `-mute` will mute (ignore) specified plugin problems.
+* `-mute` will mute (ignore) a specified plugin problems.
-This will mute any kind of supported plugin problems — including plugin problems related to the plugin descriptor.

-    Usually, a long-existing plugin uploaded to the JetBrains Marketplace might be verified with more relaxed rules than a new plugin.
-    This option is used to mute plugin problems that don't apply to such a plugin.

-    A comma-separated list of plugin problem identifiers is allowed.

-    The following plugin problem identifiers are supported:
+    Supported values:

     - `ForbiddenPluginIdPrefix`,
     - `TemplateWordInPluginId`,
     - `TemplateWordInPluginName`

+    A comma-separated list of plugin problems is allowed, e.g.:

+        -mute TemplateWordInPluginId,TemplateWordInPluginName

+    The switch will mute any kind of supported plugin problems — including plugin problems related to the plugin descriptor.

+    Usually, a long-existing plugin uploaded to the JetBrains Marketplace might be verified with more relaxed rules than a new plugin.
+    This option is used to mute plugin problems that do not apply to such a plugin.

 #### Examples